 THE VISION

-• The TLOUPAS PATH INTERNATIONAL AWARD, for accomplished photographers from Greece and around the world, and
+• The TLOUPAS PATH INTERNATIONAL AWARD, for recognized photographers in Greece and abroad.

 • The TLOUPAS PATH UNDER 30 AWARD, for emerging artists in Greece.